ZONT3/tts-deck-generator/README.md

 python run_deck_gen.py -D io/output-06 -x io/table-06
 ```

-You can now insert columns into Excel table and save it, or just use, provided `sheet-06.xlsx` from downloaded archive and rename it.
+You can now insert columns into Excel table and save it, or just use provided `sheet-06.xlsx` from downloaded archive and rename it.

 B column, in the table, is name of card in the game (**not** binded to a filenames of images, can be changed to anything),
 A column is the number of files in input dir in alphabet order (case insensitive, **binded** to that order).